email@example.com | o 303.724.4965 m 303.916.1860

 If Peggy had just one more hour in the day she would be 100 miles from anywhere, staring up at the night sky, dreamily watching for shooting stars and listening to the song of crickets and pond frogs.

-Lauren brings a wide range of experience to her role as “chief storyteller” Before joining the Center, she led the North America marketing and communications team for Arcadis, a top-ranked international design and consultant firm.
+Lauren brings a wide range of experience to her role as “chief storyteller.”
+Before joining the Center, she led the North America marketing and communications team for Arcadis, a top-ranked international design and engineering consultant firm.
 She has served in marketing and communications leadership roles in global Fortune 100 companies, including Ford Motor Company and Alcoa, as well as entrepreneurial firms and nonprofits.
 Her experience spans the healthcare, aerospace and defense, automotive, financial and consultancy sectors.

 Lauren attended the University of Missouri School of Journalism, where she earned her bachelor’s degree.
 In her early career as a broadcast journalist, she worked in local media markets in California, Florida, New England and the mid-South.

 Sarah graduated from Charleston Southern University where she majored in Business Administration with a minor in Psychology.
 After graduating, she worked with military members and their families, where she developed her passion for raising behavioral health awareness and reducing mental health stigma.
 She plans to continue her education by pursuing a Master’s degree in Mental Health Counseling.